 How to use public datasets on Cloud Storage

 Cloud Storage is a powerful, simple, and cost effective object storage service.
 The public datasets are already hosted and available for users to access for free.
-You can access public data with the Google Cloud Console, gsutil, or with a Cloud Storage API link.
+You can access public data with the Google Cloud console, gsutil, or with a Cloud Storage API link.

-The Cloud Console and gsutil require you to authenticate with Google to access public data.
+The Google Cloud console and gsutil require you to authenticate with Google to access public data.
 You can authenticate with any Google account; the account does not have to be associated with the project that contains the public data, nor does it need to be signed up for the Cloud Storage service.

 By contrast, accessing public data with a Cloud Storage API link does not require authentication.
 This method is suited for general-purpose links to publicly shared data.
 For example, API links can be used in a web page or downloaded with a command-line tool such as cURL.